qixucen/qixucen.github.io/_pages/about.md

 **[ARXIV]** Atom of Thoughts for Markov LLM Test-Time Scaling \[[paper](https://arxiv.org/abs/2502.12018)\]

 We introduce Atom of Thoughts (AoT), a novel reasoning framework that transforms complex reasoning processes into a Markov-style sequence of atomic questions.
 By implementing a two-phase transition mechanism of decomposition and contraction, AoT eliminates the need to maintain historical dependencies during reasoning, allowing models to focus computational resources on the current question state.
-Experiments across six benchmarks demonstrate AoT's effectiveness both as a standalone framework and as a plug-in enhancement for existing test-time scaling methods.
+Experiments across multiple benchmarks demonstrate AoT's effectiveness both as a standalone framework and as a plug-in enhancement for existing test-time scaling methods.

 </div>
 </div>